CDCgov/prime-simplereport-site/_pages/resources/using-simplereport/conduct-and-submit-tests.md

 ![The device dropdown menu at the bottom left of the person's card]({% link assets/img/resources/conduct-and-submit-tests/step-8.png %})
 9. Once the test is complete, select the result of the test on the right side of the person’s card: either “Positive”, “Negative”, or “Inconclusive”.
 ![The three SARS-CoV-2 results options (“Positive”, “Negative”, or “Inconclusive”), shown on the person's card in SimpleReport]({% link assets/img/resources/conduct-and-submit-tests/step-9.png %})
 1. Make sure that you’ve completed the test questionnaire.
-You can review the questions by clicking Test questionnaire on the card.
+You can review the questions by clicking "Test questionnaire" on the card.
 A gray <span class="usa-tag">PENDING</span> tag means that some answers are still missing.
 A green <span class="usa-tag tag--success">COMPLETE</span> tag means that all questions are completed.<br>
 You can submit the results without completing all of the questions, if the person being tested declines to answer them.
 ![The person's card with a gray "PENDING" tag beneath the "Test questionnaire" link]({% link assets/img/resources/conduct-and-submit-tests/step-10.png %})
 1. Click **Submit**.